kayode-dev/AttendanceManagementSystem.Model/README.md

 # AttendanceManagementSystem.Model
-Database Models for my Attendance Management System using entity framework ORM
+Database Models for my Attendance Management System using C# and entity framework ORM